acikgozb/dotfiles/setup/roles/acikgozb.arch/README.md

 The main usage for this role is to let other roles know which binary to use, since most (if not all) tools support multiple architectures.

-Unfortunately, some tools do not support all the possible "combinations" (e.g `nvim` does not support ARM64 Linux).
+Unfortunately, some tools do not support all the possible "combinations" (e.g `nvim` did not support ARM64 for a long time).
 Therefore to keep things simple, all Darwin hosts are assumed **ARM64**, and all Linux hosts are assumed **AMD64**.

 While this brings in quite a lot of simplicity, it limits overall cross platform support of the main playbook.